Paris Walking Tours

 The Cognacq-Jay Museum, le musee Cognacq-Jay, gets it's name from Ernest Cognacq and his wife, Marie-Louise Jay, founders of the grand department store, La Samaritaine.

 Upon his death in 1928, Ernest Cognacq gifted their collection to the City of Paris.
 It was originally located in the Cognacq residence at 25 boulevard Capucines.
-It was moved to the Hotel de Donon in 1990, which was built in 1575 by Mederic Donon, the Controller of Buildings for Henri III.

 The Museum Cognacq-Jay collection, created between 1900-1925, is mostly French art from the 18th century.
 It contains art objects, ceramics and porcelains, furniture, sculptures and paintings including many portraits.
-There is also a collection of bejeweled snuff boxes and inlaid cigar-cutters.

 Some rooms are re-creations of the salons from the Cognacq residence, complete with furniture and rugs, chandeliers from 1750 and wood paneling from 1740.